-- Address Aboriginal cultural heritage in accordance with the Guide to investigating, assessing and reporting on Aboriginal Cultural Heritage in NSW (OEH, 2011) and Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010. - The EIS must demonstrate attempts to avoid any impact upon cultural heritage values and identify any conservation outcomes.
-Where impacts are unavoidable, the EIS must outline measures proposed to mitigate impacts.
+Address Aboriginal Cultural Heritage in accordance with the Guide to investigating, assessing and reporting on Aboriginal Cultural Heritage in NSW (DECCW, 2011) and Aboriginal cultural heritage consultation requirements for proponents 2010 (DECCW).

-11. Noise and Vibration
+10. Noise and Vibration

-- Identify and provide a quantitative assessment of the main noise and vibration generating sources during construction and operation (including consideration of any public address system, school bell and use of the school hall for concerts etc.) and outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land. - Assessment of noise impacts in accordance with 'Development Near Rail Corridors and Busy Roads - Interim Guidelines', including details of noise mitigation measures.
+Identify and provide a quantitative assessment of the main noise and vibration generating sources during construction and operation, including consideration of any public address system, school bell and use of any school hall for concerts etc. (both during and outside school hours), and outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land.

-- → Relevant Policies and Guidelines: - NSW Industrial Noise Policy (EPA) - Interim Construction Noise Guideline (DECC) - Assessing Vibration: A Technical Guideline 2006 - Development Near Rail Corridors and Busy Roads Interim Guideline (Department of Planning 2008)
+- → Relevant Policies and Guidelines: - NSW Industrial Noise Policy (EPA) - Interim Construction Noise Guideline (DECC) - Assessing Vibration: A Technical Guideline 2006 - Bella Vista Station Precinct Transport Plan (TfNSW 2015) - Development Near Rail Corridors and Busy Roads Interim Guideline (Department of Planning 2008)